Try Stuff Out

 Looking to get academic credit for an internship?
 This independent study style course is supervised by Greene Center instructors, and is perfect for interdisciplinary or internships that don’t fit into a particular academic department.

 There are no specific admission requirements for this type of internship, and any student can try to arrange one.
 These internships are available in the fall and spring semesters only and usually carry four credits.
+The internship must be completed in the same academic semester as when the academic credit is being received.
 Internships can be taken along with three other four-credit courses as part of a normal semester’s schedule.

 The Greene Center encourages you to identify an internship faculty sponsor in your academic department prior to applying to CASC 394, as the connections you make to your studies will be richer through that sponsorship.